Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: Conclusions

 \section{Conclusions}

-Very recently, the back-tracking trajectories of the highest energy cosmic rays lead to an unexpected result: none of these trajectories points to {\it visible} prominent sources~\cite{Unger:2025xkk}.
-This null result has been taken as evidence for UHECR to originate in transient sources.
+Very recently, the back-tracked trajectories from two of the highest energy cosmic rays (those with the smallest localization uncertainties on the source direction) lead to an unexpected result: none of these trajectories points to {\it visible} prominent sources~\cite{Unger:2025xkk}.
+This null result has been taken as evidence for UHECRs to originate in transient sources.
 In this paper, we have explored an alternative perspective: we conjectured that {\it accelerators of UHECRs anti-correlate with the electromagnetic source power}.
-To support our conjecture we investigated the feasibility to accelerate UHECRs in the low-luminosity Sombrero galaxy, which has been pointed to be a distinctly possible candidate source~\cite{He:2024vnm}.
-We have shown that UHECR nuclei can be efficiently accelerated in the vicinity of the supermassive black hole living at the center of the galaxy.
+To support our conjecture we investigated the feasibility of accelerating UHECRs in the low-luminosity active galactic nucleus of the Sombrero galaxy, which has been highlighted as a distinctly possible candidate source~\cite{He:2024vnm}.
+We have shown that UHECR nuclei can be efficiently accelerated in the vicinity of the supermassive ($M_\bullet \sim 10^9 M_\odot$) black hole living at the center of the galaxy.

+UHECR acceleration proceeds via the Blandford-Znajek mechanism~\cite{Blandford:1977ds} by extracting rotational energy from the spinning black hole, akin to a unipolar dynamo.
+This process wires the black hole's magnetic field through its rotation to generate powerful electromagnetic outflows.
+Particles could then be accelerated to extreme energies, in the vacuum gaps of the black hole's magnetosphere.